Affiliate links on Android Authority may earn us a commission. Learn more.

 JUMP TO KEY SECTIONS

-The chief advantage of Bard is its previously-mentioned links with the Google ecosystem.
-If you ask it to plan a group trip to Austin, New York, or Saskatoon, for instance, it can fetch open dates from Gmail, pull flight information from Google Flights, and get airport directions from Google Maps.
+Its chief advantage is its links with the Google ecosystem, as we mentioned.
+If you ask it to plan a group trip to Austin, for instance, it can fetch open dates from Gmail, pull flight information from Google Flights, and get airport directions from Google Maps.
 You might even get relevant YouTube videos.

 What are some of the best AI image generators?